Embedding bordered Riemann surfaces in strongly pseudoconvex domains: Proof of Theorem

 We now apply the main result of \v Cerne's paper \cite{Cerne2004AJM}, according to which there is a function $\zeta:\overline M\to\Delta$ of class $\Cscr^{k,\alpha}$ for any $\alpha\in(0,1)$ which is holomorphic in $M$, it solves the Riemann--Hilbert boundary value problem

 and it vanishes to a given order at any given finite set of points in $M$.
 More precisely, given an effective divisor $D$ on $M$ with finite support, we can choose $\zeta$ as above such that $(\zeta)\ge D$.
-In particular, we may choose $\zeta$ to vanish at all poles in $M$ of the coefficients $H_j(x)$ of the map $H$ in \eqref{eq:H} to the same or higher order so that the product $\zeta(x)H_j(x)$ is holomorphic on $M$ for every $j\in\{1,\ldots,N\}$.
+In particular, we may choose $\zeta$ to vanish at all poles in $M$ of the coefficients $H_j$ of the map $H$ in \eqref{eq:H} to the same or higher order so that the product $\zeta(x)H_j(x)$ is holomorphic on $M$ for every $j\in\{1,\ldots,N\}$.
 Furthermore, by choosing $\zeta$ to have sufficiently many zeros, the normal families argument shows that $\zeta$ will be arbitrarily uniformly close to zero on any given compact set in $M$.
-For some such function $\zeta$, the map $f:\overline M\to\C^n$ defined by
+For some such $\zeta$, the map $f:\overline M\to\C^n$ defined by

 satisfies the conclusion of the theorem.
-In particular, $f\in\Cscr^{k,\alpha}(\overline M)$, it is holomorphic in $M$, and for $x\in bM$ we have $f(x)\in b\Omega$ in view of \eqref{eq:propH} and \eqref{eq:zeta}.
-Furthermore, if $\zeta$ is chosen to vanish to order $d$ at the points $a_1,\ldots,a_l\in M$ which are not the poles of any $H_j$, then at these points $f$ agrees with $f_1$ to order $d$.
-At the poles of $H_j$ we can ensure the same condition by choosing $\zeta$ to vanish to a suitably higher order.
+Indeed, $f\in\Cscr^{k,\alpha}(\overline M)$, it is holomorphic in $M$, and for every $x\in bM$ we have that $f(x)\in b\Omega$ by \eqref{eq:propH} and \eqref{eq:zeta}.
+Furthermore, if $\zeta$ is chosen to vanish to order $d$ at the points $a_1,\ldots,a_l\in M$ which are not the poles of any $H_j$ in \eqref{eq:H}, then at these points $f$ agrees with $f_1$ to order $d$.
+At the poles of $H_j$ we can ensure the same condition by choosing $\zeta$ to vanish to a suitably high order.
 Next, if $\zeta$ is close enough to $0$ on a given compact set $K\subset M$ then $f$ is $\epsilon$-close to $f_1$ on $K$ by the construction.
-Finally, we can ensure that the range of $f$ lies in the domain of the strongly plurisubharmonic defining function $\rho$ for $\Omega$, and hence the maximum principle applied to the subharmonic function $\rho\circ f$, together with the fact this function vanishes on $bM$, implies that $f(M)\subset \Omega$.
+Finally, we can ensure that $f(\overline M)$ lies in the domain of the strongly plurisubharmonic defining function $\rho$ for $\Omega$, and hence the maximum principle applied to the subharmonic function $\rho\circ f$, along with the fact this function vanishes on $bM$, implies $f(M)\subset \Omega$.

 It was already mentioned in the introduction that a proper holomorphic map $f:M\to \Omega$ which is of class $\Cscr^1(\overline M)$ is an immersion along $bM$.
 It remains to explain how to ensure that $f$ is an immersion on $M$ if $n=3$, and an embedding if $n\ge 4$.